 Set Application Switcher To Show Apps from the Current Monitor Only in GNOME

-Alt+Tab switcher show on the current monitor where the cursor is located and list only windows located on that monitor, just use the following GNOME Shell extension: Current screen only on window switcher.
+Fortunately, there’s an easy-to-implement solution to this problem.
+To make the Alt+Tab application switcher show where the cursor is located on the current monitor and list only windows on that monitor, you need to install the “Current screen only on window switcher” GNOME extension.

 It says: “Limits the windows shown on the switcher to those of the current monitor.”
 But first, you need to install it.
 The most straightforward is to use the Extension Manager app – a GUI tool for browsing, installing, and managing GNOME Shell Extensions.

 Following the developers’ recommendation, the preferred way to get it is by installing it as a Flatpak app.
 So let’s do it.
 Open the terminal application and execute the command below:

 However, if you don’t have Flatpak support on your Linux system and need to add it or want to learn more about how to use it, our dedicated guide on the subject will be handy.